awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-package.md

 If your deployment package is larger than 50 MB, we recommend uploading your function code and dependencies to an Amazon S3 bucket\.

 You can create a deployment package and upload the \.zip file to your Amazon S3 bucket in the AWS Region where you want to create a Lambda function\.
-When you create your Lambda function, specify the S3 bucket name and object key name on the Lambda console, or using the AWS Command Line Interface \(AWS CLI\)\.
+When you create your Lambda function, specify the S3 bucket name and object key name on the Lambda console, or using the AWS CLI\.

 To create a bucket using the Amazon S3 console, see [How do I create an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.